What Does Collate Mean in Printing? A Comprehensive Guide

 The late 1880s marked a turning point in the history of collation.
 Herman Hollerith developed a mechanical tabulator, which paved the way for automated collation.
 This innovation drastically reduced the time required for large sorting tasks and improved the accuracy of the collation process.

-As printing technology advanced, collation became an integral part of the printing process.
-Modern printers now come equipped with features that enable automatic collation, ensuring that multiple copies of a multi-page document are printed correctly from the first to the last page.
+As printing technology advanced, collation became an integral part of printing.
+Modern printers now have features that enable automatic collation, ensuring that multiple copies of a multi-page document are printed correctly from the first to the last page.

 Types of collation methods